GSA/prototype-city-pairs-api/running_this_project_on_cloud.md

 2. Have a fr.cloud.gov account
 3. Node.js installed on local machine
 4. Have created a sample sailsjs application on your local machine and deployted to cloud.gov following these instructions: [sailsjs setup](create_sailjs_webserver_on_cloud.md)
 5. Already have created database service in your cloud.gov space and loaded the data.
-(See instructions here: database_setup/readme_local.md](readme_local.md)
+See instructions here: [database_setup/readme_local.md](database_setup/readme_local.md)

 Assumptions:
 Using powershell on local machine